bsmith89/midas2-wiki/MIDAS-2.0.md

 - **Chunkified Pileup**

   Single-sample Pileup was parallelized on the unit of chunk of sites, which is indexed by `species_id, chunk_id`.
-When all chunks from the same species finished processed, chunk-level Pileup results were then merged into species-level Pileup file (`{species}.snps.tsv.lz4`).
+When all chunks from the same species finished processing, chunk-level Pileup results were then merged into species-level Pileup file (`{species}.snps.tsv.lz4`).

-- **Reassign Representative Genome**
+- **Re-assign Representative Genome**

   Users can re-select representative genome by modifying the table of content `genomes.tsv` accordingly.

 - **Custom MIDAS DB**

-  This new infrastructure of MIDAS 2.0 dramatically simplifies the prior knowledge needed to build a custom MIDAS database.
-The new implementation of MIDAS DB reads in a Table Of Contents (TOC) file, containing genome-to-species assignment and a choice of representative genome for each species.
+  The new infrastructure of MIDAS 2.0 dramatically simplifies the prior knowledge needed to build a custom MIDAS database.
+The new implementation of MIDAS DB reads in a Table Of Contents (TOC) file containing genome-to-species assignment, and a choice of representative genome for each species.

   First, generate the `{custom_midasdb}/genomes.tsv` in the following format: